JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 But, that's not how the world works.
 Nobody will know about me unless I actively promote myself.
-And I need to hear about other people's experiences so I can learn about their ideas and pain points.
+And when others know who I am and what I work on, they now have a person who can learn about their ideas and/or address their pain points.
+This promotion can create ripple effects since word of mouth also spreads as more and more people know about me.

 Reading [_Influence is your Superpower_](https://www.google.com/books/edition/_/BGwsEAAAQBAJ) by Zoe Chance helped get me comfortable making waves.
 It's a great read for anybody struggling with asking for help and/or growing their voice.